-At this point, you’ll likely get one of three responses: 1) a blank stare, 2) the person will tell you that they’re also passionate about X, Y, or Z, and the conversation will veer off in a more meaningful direction, or 3) the stranger will attempt to recite their job title, to which you can respond, “That’s great.
+At this point, you’ll likely get one of three responses: 1) a blank stare, 2) the person will tell you they’re also passionate about X, Y, or Z, and the conversation will veer off in a more heartfelt direction, or 3) the stranger will attempt to recite their job title, to which you can respond, “That’s great.
 So you’re passionate about your job?”
-Eventually, you will both be able to discuss the things you enjoy, instead of the job you don’t.
+Eventually, you will both discuss the things you enjoy, instead of the jobs you don’t.

-I practiced this exercise during my last year in the corporate world.
-It helped me remove the importance of my job title from my life and ultimately opened me up to discussing my passion for writing with others.
-Sure, I had an impressive job title, but it didn’t make me happy; it didn’t fulfill me.
-And now I’m more fulfilled by my pursuing my dream than by any title.
+I practiced this exercise during my last year in the corporate world: it helped me remove the importance of my job title from my life, and it opened me up to discussing with others my passion for writing.
+I had an impressive job title, but it didn’t make me happy—it didn’t fulfill me.
+Now I’m more fulfilled pursuing my dream than by any title.

 Think of this shift as changing a noun into a verb.
-Instead of giving people a title (i.e., a box to put you in), let them know what you enjoy doing—what you’re passionate about—and then discover what they enjoy, as well.
-The conversation will morph into something far more interesting, and you’ll learn a lot more about each other than your silly little job titles.
+Instead of giving people a title (i.e., a box to put you in), let them know what you enjoy doing—what you’re passionate about—and then discover what they enjoy.
+The conversation will morph into something far more interesting, and you’ll learn a lot more about each other than your silly job titles.